Aggarwal-Raghav/hive-site/content/docs/latest/hcatalog/hcatalog-base.md

 * [Notification]({{< ref "hcatalog-notification" >}})
 * [Storage Based Authorization]({{< ref "hcatalog-authorization" >}})

-The [old HCatalog wiki page](https://cwiki.apache.org/confluence/display/HCATALOG/Index) has many other documents including additional user documentation, further information on HBase integration, and resources for contributors.

 For information about the REST API for HCatalog, *WebHCat* (formerly *Templeton*), see the [WebHCat Manual]({{< ref "webhcat-base" >}}).